Nonparametric regression using deep neural networks with ReLU activation function: A brief summary of related statistical theory for neural networks

 In \cite{barron1993, barron1994, klusowski2016a, klusowski2016b} a similar strategy is used to derive the rate $C_f(d\tfrac{\log n}n)^{1/2}$ for the squared $L^2$-risk, where $C_f:=\int |\omega|_1|\mathcal{F}f (\omega)| d\omega$ and $\mathcal{F}f$ denotes the Fourier transform of $f.$ If $C_f< \infty$ and $d$ is fixed the rate is always $n^{-1/2}$ up to logarithmic factors.
 Since $\sum_i \|\partial_i f\|_\infty \leq C_f,$ this means that $C_f< \infty$ can only hold if $f$ has H\"older smoothness at least one.
 This rate is difficult to compare with the standard nonparametric rates except for the special case $d=1,$ where the rate is suboptimal compared with the minimax rate $n^{-2/(2+d)}$ for $d$-variate functions with smoothness one.
 More interestingly, the rate $C_f(d\tfrac{\log n}n)^{1/2}$ shows that neural networks can converge fast if the underlying function satisfies some additional structural constraint.
 The same rate can also be obtained by a Fourier series estimator, see \cite{candes2002}, Section 1.7.
 In a similar fashion, \cite{Bach2017} studies abstract function spaces on which shallow networks achieve fast convergence rates.

-{\bf Results for multilayer neural networks:} \cite{kohler2005, hamers2006, kohler2011, kohler2017} use two-layer neural networks with sigmoidal activation function and achieve the nonparametric rate $n^{-2\beta/(2\beta+d)}$ up to $\log n$-factors.
-Unfortunately, the result requires that the activation function is at least as smooth as the signal, cf. Theorem 1 in \cite{bauer2017}.
-It therefore rules out the ReLU activation function.
+{\bf Results for multilayer neural networks:} In \cite{mhaskar1993} it is shown how to approximate a polytope by a neural network with two hidden layers.
+Based on this result, \cite{kohler2005} uses two-layer neural networks with sigmoidal activation function and achieves the nonparametric rate $n^{-2\beta/(2\beta+d)}$ up to $\log n$-factors for $\beta \leq 1.$ This is extended in \cite{kohler2017} to a composition assumption and further generalized to $\beta >1$ in the recent article \cite{bauer2017}.
+Unfortunately, the result requires that the activation function is at least as smooth as the signal, cf. Theorem 1 in \cite{bauer2017} and therefore rules out the ReLU activation function.

 The activation function $\sigma(x)=x^2$ is not of practical relevance but has some interesting theory.
 Indeed, with one hidden layer, we can generate quadratic polynomials and with $L$ hidden layers polynomials of degree $2^L.$ For this activation function, the role of the network depth is the polynomial degree and we can use standard results to approximate functions in common function classes.
 A natural generalization is the class of activation functions satisfying $\lim_{x\rightarrow -\infty} x^{-k}\sigma(x) =0$ and $\lim_{x\rightarrow +\infty} x^{-k}\sigma(x) =1.$